Galanthus plicatus: Distribution and habitat

 Galanthus plicatus occurs from eastern Europe (Romania, Ukraine and Crimea) through Turkey to the north-west Caucasus.
 G. plicatus subsp. plicatus is found throughout the range of the species, G. plicatus subsp. byzantinus only in north-west Turkey.
 The species is found in woodland and scrub, usually in shade.
-Ii is a red book species in Ukraine, and in the Crimean Tatar language it's called aqbardaq - white cup.
+Ii is a red book species in Ukraine, and in the Crimean Tatar language it is called aqbardaq 'white cup'.

 Cultivation

 Galanthus plicatus and the cultivar 'Three Ships' are both recipients of the Royal Horticultural Society's Award of Garden Merit.
 The cultivar 'Wendy's Gold' has a yellow ovary and yellow markings on the inner petals.